 Participate in a Research Study

-We are interested in young people's impressions of physicians' webpages.
-In this study, we will ask you to evaluate two web pages that describe a general practice physician.
-The study takes about 15 minutes to complete.
-Any data that we collect will be anonymous.
-For research participant pool class credit, you will be able to enter your name and instructor's name in a separate independent questionnaire.
+All data that we collect will be anonymous.
+For research participant pool class credit, you will be able to enter your name and instructor's name in a separate independent questionnaire which will not be connected to your study responses.

 The Sonoma Marriage Lab is conducting a study to learn about how marriages and family relationships change over time.
 Each spouse will be interviewed via telephone for 1 hour and paid as a couple ($75 gift card).
 About 2 months later, couples will be paid ($100) to complete a similar 1-hr survey again.
 If your spouse is available to participate and if you would like to be considered for the study, take a 1-minute screening survey to see if you qualify.
 Note that both spouses need to be 18+ years old.
 For research participant pool class credit, you will be able to enter your name and instructor's name in a separate independent questionnaire.